neptune-css/neptune-snippets/README.md

 ## Getting started

-Download and install the snippets extension on the [vs code marketplace](https://marketplace.visualstudio.com/items?itemName=NeptuneCSS.neptune-snippets).
+Download and install the snippets extension on the [vs code marketplace](https://marketplace.visualstudio.com/items?itemName=NeptuneCSS.neptunecss-snippets) or the [npm package](https://www.npmjs.com/package/neptunecss-js).
 Use the commands from this wiki or from the [documentation](https://neptune-css.gitbook.io/neptune-css-docs/vs-code-snippets).

 ## License